risagarg/protein_interactor_prediction/README.md

 - Cross-validation with proper feature alignment
 - SHAP analysis for model interpretability

+### 5. Reproducibility
+- This is a research project demonstrating ML techniques for protein interaction prediction.
+The notebooks show the complete methodology, but require access to protein databases.

+## Data Leakage Prevention
+We identified and corrected a data leakage issue in our pipeline.
+See Notebook 4 for detailed analysis of the problem and solution.

 ## Scientific Applications

-This framework can be applied to:
+This framework is meant to be applied to:

 - Drug Discovery: Identifying novel drug targets
 - Intrinsically Disordered Proteins: Understanding IDP interactions